passcraft/eduHomepage/public/data/programs/iit.md

   image:
     src: "/images/sca/6.jpg"
 infoSection:
-  headline: The Academy dedicated to your child's success
+  headline: Unlock Your Potential
-  text: At Sarat Chandra IIT Academy, we believe in nurturing talent and helping students realize their full potential.
-Our unique approach to education, combined with a supportive learning environment, enables our students to excel in their chosen fields.
+  text: Through our innovative curriculum, expert faculty, and supportive learning environment, we help students unlock their full potential and pave the way for a bright future.
   ages: 5-15

 descriptionSection: